mikoBerries/SimpleBank/README.md

     - testing.Short() used flag when testing is too long to execute and we wnat to skip it (code inside .short() t.Skip())
         - adding --short flag to set it true when calling "go test"
     - AWS SES (amazon Simple Email Services)
+4. Creating unit testing for gRPC services that included backgorund wokers (redis) using go-mock
+    - Since there are two things need to be mocked (Database, Redis) in test code we must separate mock controler for each.

 ## ETC
 ------